dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 ### Catching Multiple Errors

-You can catch different kinds of exceptions with multiple `except` blocks.
+You can catch different kinds of exceptions using multiple `except` blocks.

 ```python
 try: